-Getting to know Slipcover and Pillow fabrics:
+Getting to Know The Different Types of Futon Slipcover and Pillow Fabrics:

 The words fabric and cloth are used in textile assembly trades (such as tailoring and dressmaking) as synonyms for textile.
 However, there are subtle differences in these terms in specialized usage.
 Textile refers to any material made of interlacing fibers.
 Fabric refers to any material made through weaving, knitting, spreading, crocheting, or bonding that may be used in production of further goods (garments, etc.).
 Cloth may be used synonymously with fabric but often refers to a finished piece of fabric used for a specific purpose (e.g., table cloth). http://en.wikipedia.org/wiki/Textile

 Fabrics which are used to make futon slipcovers and pillows are divided into two main categories, natural fabrics and synthetic fabrics.
 Natural fabrics can be further subdivided into those that have been derived from animals and those that are derived from plants .
 Some examples of animal derived fabrics include Angora, Cashmere, Wool, and Silk.
 Examples of plant derived fabrics include Cotton, Linen, Jute, and hemp.
 All these fabrics possess certain unique physical properties, for example cotton, more to it, organic cotton, is the perfect material to make undergarments and sportswear as it is extremely breathable and can absorb an enormous amount of moisture before feeling wet.